Izzilab/MatriCom-analyses/OA/README.md

 The workflow is divided into three sections:
 * [Section 0 - Gene expression analysis](#section-0---gene-expression-analysis): Compares expression profiles for matrisome and non-matrisome gene across organs from Tabula Sapiens data.
 * [Section 1 - Analyses of MatriCom patterns](#section-1---analyses-of-matricom-patterns): Processes open-access data from Tabula Sapiens and The Human Protein Atlas with MatriCom to identify patterns (*e.g.*, *GENE1-GENE2* pairs or vice versa) that are expressed across multiple tissues and organs.
-* [Section 2 - Data visualization](#section-2---data-visualization): Plots various aspects of results, such as network analysis output, cross-compartment communications, and tissue/organ pattern correlations.
+* [Section 2 - Data visualization](#section-2---data-visualization): Plots various aspects of the results, such as network analysis output, cross-compartment communications, and tissue/organ pattern correlations.

 Several files must downloaded for this workflow, and their checksums are provided in [md5sum.txt](./md5sum.txt).